shakfu/makefilegen/README.md

 # makefilegen

-A Makefile generator / direct compilation tool, generalized from my work in `shedskin.makefile` in the [shedskin project](https://github.com/shedskin/shedskin), as this generic part of the code may be generally useful.
+A Makefile generator or direct compilation tool, inspired by my work on `shedskin.makefile` in the [shedskin project](https://github.com/shedskin/shedskin), designed as a general-purpose utility that may be widely useful.

 ## TODO

+- [ ] Add argparse-based cli interface which can generate based on recipes

 - [ ] Maybe use `unique_list` datastructure